-- (b) The monitoring program may consist of formal audits, monitoring reviews, and technical assistance.
+(b) The monitoring program may consist of formal audits, monitoring reviews, and technical assistance.
 The Commission or its designees may implement monitoring through on-site review at the grantee location or through a desk review based on grantee reports.
 In addition, the Commission or its designees may require grantees to submit relevant information to the Commission to support any monitoring review.
-The Commission may contract with an outside provider to conduct the monitoring. - (c) Grantees must make available to the Commission or its designees all requested records relevant to a monitoring review.
+The Commission may contract with an outside provider to conduct the monitoring.

+(c) Grantees must make available to the Commission or its designees all requested records relevant to a monitoring review.
 The Commission or its designees may make unannounced monitoring visits at any time.
-Failure to provide adequate documentation upon request may result in disallowed costs or other remedies for noncompliance as detailed under §173.307 of this chapter (relating to Remedies for Noncompliance). - (d) After a monitoring review, the fiscal monitor shall issue a report to the authorized official and financial officer within 45 days of the on-site monitoring visit to a county, unless a documented exception is provided by the executive director, with an alternative deadline provided, not later than 90 days from the onsite monitoring visit.
-The report shall contain each finding of noncompliance. - (e) Within 60 days of the date the report is issued, the authorized official or financial officer shall respond in writing to each finding of noncompliance, and shall describe the proposed corrective action to be taken by the county.
-The County may request the executive director to grant an extension of up to 60 days. - (f) The corrective action plan shall include the: - (1) titles of the persons responsible for implementing the corrective action plan; - (2) corrective action to be taken; and - (3) anticipated completion date.
+Failure to provide adequate documentation upon request may result in disallowed costs or other remedies for noncompliance as detailed under §173.307 of this chapter (relating to Remedies for Noncompliance).

+(d) After a monitoring review, the fiscal monitor shall issue a report to the authorized official and financial officer as soon as is practicable, but no later than 90 days following the final submission of requested county financial data, unless a documented exception is provided by the executive director.
+The report shall contain each finding of noncompliance.

+(e) Within 60 days of the date the report is issued, the authorized official or financial officer shall respond in writing to each finding of non-compliance and shall describe the proposed corrective action to be taken by the grantee.
+The grantee may request the executive director to grant an extension of up to 60 days.

+- (f) The corrective action plan will include the: - (1) titles of the persons responsible for implementing the corrective action plan; - (2) corrective action to be taken; and - (3) anticipated completion date.